 Then the lighting companies started making double shell "IC" recessed lighting casings designed to keep everything away from the hot inner casing.
 This allowed putting insulation directly over the unit.
 But they were still full of holes and still caused heat loss and moisture problems.

-The photo shows a special recessed light made by Juno called an Air-Loc light.
+The photo shows a special recessed light made by Juno.
+This is an old product today with a large hot light bulb but the principles are the same, even in new LED ceiling installations.
 The inner box is constructed air tight.
 The outer box holds insulation, wires, or anything else away from the hot inner casing, permitting putting the insulation directly over the unit.
-The important detail, that is often overlooked by consumers and electricians alike, is the self adhesive gasket that seals the inner casing to the drywall, and covers the last of the air leak holes.
+The important detail, that is often overlooked by consumers and electricians alike, is the self adhesive gasket that seals the inner casing to the drywall or the vapour barrier, and covers the last of the air leak holes.
 That is why they call it Air Tight Ready, not just Air Tight.
-It is not Air Tight until you put the gasket on properly.
+It is not Air Tight until you put the gasket on properly or assure that it is sealed to the air/vapour barrier.

 This is the only type of fixture that will allow you to have recessed lights in an insulated ceiling without fire, heat loss or moisture problems.
 They even make a smaller unit designed for renovation that will slip into the existing ceiling cut-out if you cannot work from above.